 The cycle of Broadway openings and closings ebb and flow differently each season.
 Some years, every single Broadway house will be full of audiences.
 Other seasons, the glow of Midtown’s marquees will be considerably darker.

-In the next month, three new musicals will shutter on Broadway: Bandstand, Groundhog Day and Natasha, Pierre and the Great Comet of 1812.
+Today, four shows will shutter on Broadway: Head Over Heels, Once On This Island, The Play That Goes Wrong and Torch Song.
 Each of these shows launched onto the Great White Way with hopes of being the next theatrical juggernaut.

 But for each of these shows, something didn’t click and the audiences didn’t come.
 Or they came, but they didn’t tell their friends to come.
 Or they came, but not enough came to make the show financially solvent.
 It is called “show BUSINESS” after all.

 As a theatre lover, it’s hard not to mourn the closing of a Broadway show.
 Each one’s story will never be told in quite the same way once the production shutters.
 Yes, there are sure to be regional, student and community theatre productions of each of these shows.
 Yes, each show will reach generations of new fans through their cast recordings and YouTube clips (and podcast interviews!)
 But the show’s quintessential Broadway production will live only in the memories of those who saw it.